 The entirety of Australia’s population is about the same as that of the state of Texas, USA.
 Funny?
 Not exactly, but that’s a fact.
 Recent this year (2018), the current population of the USA is 327,016,865.
 Australia has a current population of about 24,806,055.
 These figures are based on the latest United Nations estimates.
 This gives an average Australia-to-America population ratio of 1:13.
-No doubt, this is largely as a result of the small land mass of Australia inhabitable amongst other economic reasons.
+No doubt, this is largely as a result of the small landmass of Australia inhabitable amongst other economic reasons.

-Australia is the sixth largest country in the world after Russia, Canada, the United States of America (USA), and Brazil.
-This means, the USA covers more expanse compared to Australia.
-The USA is the world’s third largest country by size in the world.
-However, Australia’s expanse is very small in land mass because it is the world’s largest island.
+Australia is the sixth-largest country in the world after Russia, Canada, the United States of America (USA), and Brazil.
+This means the USA covers more expanse compared to Australia.
+The USA is the world’s third-largest country by size in the world.
+However, Australia’s expanse is very small in landmass because it is the world’s largest island.
 It covers almost 7,700,000 sq. km, as compared to the 9,834,000 sq. km which the USA spans through.
 Well, when planning a vacation to Australia, bear in mind that, it isn’t a small distance to cover during your trip though.

 Speaking of terrain and land boundaries, Australia mostly has a low plateau with deserts and fertile plain in the southeast, but with no land boundaries (since it’s an island).
-On the other hand, USA has vast central plain, hills to the east, mountains to the west, with some rugged mountains and wide river valleys in few locations (Alaska and Hawaii respectively).
+On the other hand, the USA has a vast central plain, hills to the east, mountains to the west, with some rugged mountains and wide river valleys in few locations (Alaska and Hawaii respectively).

 Australia is the world’s second-wealthiest nation in the world based on wealth per adult, as Switzerland is first.
 The economy of the United States is the world’s largest economy based on the nominal GDP, while that of Australia is amongst the top fourteen.
-The USA has the second-largest industrial output in the world, as a high-technology innovator, while Australia’s importation and exportation is ranked amongst top 20.
+The USA has the second-largest industrial output in the world, as a high-technology innovator, while Australia’s importation and exportation are ranked amongst the top 20.
 More so, it has a world-leading industrial sector.
 To crown it all, based on a robust economy, the US dollar is presently most used in international trades/transactions.
 It is also one of the top five politically strong, robust and influential countries in the world, amongst which England and Russia belong.
-The USA is a world power indeed, but Australia’s socio-economic and political status are fast growing, with few of her having long-term tendencies of matching that of the USA.
+The USA is a world power indeed, but Australia’s socio-economic and political status is fast-growing, with few of her having long-term tendencies of matching that of the USA.